8r14z/coding-interview-prep/README.md

     return cost, parent

 ```

+A simple shortest path from src to any other vertex can have at-most |V| - 1 edges

 To find the longest path, we know how to find the shortest path with Dijkstra and Bellman-Ford, so we can just revert the sign of weight (i.e: 1 -> -1, 2 -> -2, and so on) and find the longest path with Bellman-Ford as Dijstra doesnt work for negative weight :D